sezginerdem/p11-MultiRegion_Jenkins_CI-CD_Dep_Ansible-Terraform/Solution.md

 Resources:
 Playbook Jenkins Master

-In this lesson, we create the Ansible playbook for our Jenkins worker to run inside the Terraform provisioner.
-We briefly go over the logic and modules used to setup the Jenkins worker and check it's syntax validity using the --synyax-check flag for the ansible-playbook command.
+I created the Ansible playbook for Jenkins worker to run inside the Terraform provisioner.
+I briefly went over the logic and modules used to setup the Jenkins worker and checked it's syntax validity using the --synyax-check flag for the ansible-playbook command.

 The link to the Jenkins worker playbook can be found in the resources section of this video.

 Resources:
 Jenkins Worker Ansible Playbook

-In this lesson, we learn about Jinja templating in Ansible and creating Jinja templates.
-We referenced these templates earlier in the Ansible playbook for the Jenkins worker node.
+I learned about Jinja templating in Ansible and creating Jinja templates.
+I referenced these templates earlier in the Ansible playbook for the Jenkins worker node.

-Links to download the two Jinja templates created in this lesson can be found in the resources section of the video.
+Links to download the two Jinja templates created in this part can be found in the resources so.

 Resources:
 node.j2